Latest Updates

 manufacturers.

 Looff settled in Long Beach in 1911 and lived above his carousel at the Pike.
 Later, Looff operated carousels and major amusements at Santa Cruz, Santa Monica, Redondo Beach, Venice, Ocean Park, and San Francisco.
-He built the Santa Monica Pier, was a major contributor to the Santa Cruz Boardwalk, and the founder of Playland in San Francisco.
+He built the Santa Monica Pier, was a major contributor to the Santa Cruz Boardwalk, and was the founder of Playland in San Francisco.

 The original Long Beach Looff carousel built in 1911 burned to the ground in 1943.
 Its replacement, a makeshift mechanism, remained until the demise of the Pike in 1979 and was sold piecemeal.

 Even the "I.D." in Charles I.D.
 Looff has a story.
 He was born May 24, 1852, in Schleswig-Holstein and immigrated in 1870.
-"A Ellis Island official told Looff he had to have a middle name 'for his I.D.' (or identification), so he chose "I.D."
+A Ellis Island official told Looff he had to have a middle name 'for his I.D.' (or identification), so he chose "I.D."

 Email from Richard Olson 5/5/07